Classic Inca Trail to Machu Picchu Itinerary

 Student discounts apply to anyone who has a valid UNIVERSITY STUDENT CARD at the time of the trek or who is 17 years old or younger.
 For those using a University Student Card or those under 17 years old, we need to see a copy of their card or passport at the time of booking to receive the discount.

 Please send all to email@example.com

 Below is a quick list of prices, but check our Additional Options section for more details.

 - HUAYNA PICCHU is the mountain that stands next to Machu Picchu.
 It is a 45-minute hike to the top.
 Even when you will do this hike on your own, your guide will still show you the trail entrance.
 This trek is an additional entrance ticket that we can secure for you with advance notice.

-Your tickets will be purchased to coincide with when you need to start the trail.
-Tickets are either for the First Session from 7-8 AM or Second Session from 10-11 AM.
-We purchase the Second Session for our clients for you to enjoy your tour of Machu Picchu before you begin.
+Your tickets will be purchased to coincide with when you need to start the trial.
+Tickets are either for the First Session from 7-8 AM or the Second Session from 10-11 AM.
+We purchase the Second Session for our clients so you to enjoy your tour of Machu Picchu before you begin.
 This window is only your start time, and you may take your time up and down, so no rush.